-- (1) Formal selection of a committee consisting of four tenured or tenure-track faculty, at least three of whom must be members of the Psychology Department or listed as approved faculty for Psychology by the Graduate College/Office. - (2) Preparation of a reading list covering four key sub-areas of the field and including major works defining those areas (the sub-areas must be approved by the student's primary mentor).
+(1) Formal selection of a committee consisting of four tenured or tenure-track faculty, at least three of whom must be members of the Psychology Department or listed as approved faculty for Psychology by the Graduate College/Office.

+(2) Preparation of a reading list covering four key sub-areas of the field and including major works defining those areas (the sub-areas must be approved by the student's primary mentor).
 There are typically a total of about 25 articles or book chapters on the reading list from each committee member, with the goal to enhance both breadth and depth of knowledge.
-The final list approximated 100 readings, but the final number depends upon the committee members' and chair's final approval. - (3) Approval of the reading list by the faculty committee.
-(The student should provide the list to all members and modify the reading list as suggested; no formal meeting is required).
+The final list approximated 100 readings, but the final number depends upon the committee members' and chair's final approval.

+(3) Approval of the reading list by the faculty committee.
+The student should provide the list to all members and modify the reading list as suggested; no formal meeting is required.
 Students are expected to study from the readings on their list, while continuing to enrich their skill sets, collect data, write manuscripts/proposals, and/or be a teaching assistant.
-Balancing these many activities is expected to prepare the student for the multi-tasking expectations that would occur later when one is an independent and productive scholar. - (4) The written examination is composed of one question set from each of the four committee members.
-While a committee member may be selected for his/her area of expertise, the graduate students should be aware that committee members are welcome to pose questions from any part of the reading list theme.
+Balancing these many activities is expected to prepare the student for the multi-tasking expectations that would occur later when one is an independent and productive scholar.

+(4) The written examination is composed of one question set from each of the four committee members.
+While a committee member may be selected for his/her area of expertise, the graduate students should be aware that committee members are welcome to pose questions from any part of the reading list.
 These four question sets may be answered all in one day or answered across two consecutive days, with two questions answered on Day 1 and two questions answered on Day 2.
-Two hours are allowed to answer each question, resulting in eight hours if answered all in one day, or four hours of examination on Day 1 and four hours of examination on day 2 if answered over two days.
+Whether examined over one or two days, the written examination should total eight hours.
 Questions may be answered via computer and/or hand written diagrams.
 The types of questions and whether it is open or closed book is up to each committee member; students could get a mixture of each format.
-At the end of the 2 hour session for each question set, the student will print out or email their answers to the primary mentor, who will then distribute the answers to all committee members.
-In the next several days, the students should meet with each committee member to obtain feedback on written performance, in order to help prepare for the oral examination. - (5) The oral examination will occur one week after the written exams took place.
+At the end of each exam session, the student should print out or email their answers to the primary mentor, who will then distribute them to all committee members.
+In the next several days, the students should meet with each committee member to obtain feedback on written performance, in order to help prepare for the oral examination.

+(5) The oral examination will occur one week after the written exams took place.
 For the oral exam, the student should be prepared to defend their written answers, and to answer other questions posed by the Committee.
 A "pass" requires that three of the four committee members vote "satisfactory" or "pass" on each of the written and oral components.